 West Virginia State University

-Founded in 1891, West Virginia State University attained national prominence as an institution of higher education for Blacks, and among other specialties, it continues to serve as a center for Black culture.
+Founded in 1891, West Virginia State University attained national prominence as an institution of higher education for African Americans, and among other specialties, it continues to serve as a center for Black culture.

 If integration in higher education is the goal, one can argue that this laboratory has generated successful results based on WVSC’s reputation for removing barriers to education and leadership for women, people of color, and the physically challenged.

 The HBCU seeks to develop in its students a high level of competence in English and Mathematics, an increased appreciation of the liberal arts, and an expanded awareness of and respect for the contributions of women and minorities to society.

-West Virginia State University is nestled between the beautiful Appalachian foothills and the Kanawha River and between the two largest cities in the state: Charleston, just nine miles to the east, and Huntington, 40 miles to the west.
+West Virginia State University is nestled between the beautiful Appalachian foothills and the Kanawha River and between the two largest cities in the state: Charleston, WV, just nine miles to the east, and Huntington, 40 miles to the west.

 The West Virginia State College department of music presents several concerts each semester featuring soloists and small and large ensembles in every medium.
 Art exhibitions at West Virginia State College are housed in the Della Brown Taylor Art Gallery in the John W. Davis Fine Arts Building.

 A Faculty Lecture Series features individual faculty and invited guests who make presentations in their chosen field or on hot topics of the day.